damccull/freetimeprogrammer/content/blog/run-a-full-signum-node/index.md

 With all that background out of the way, let's set up a full node for Signum.

 You can use the same download for both Windows and Linux because Signum's current software is written in Java.
-[Download the latest zip release here][Signum-download] and unzip it to anywhere on your PC.
+[Download the latest zip release here][signum-download] and unzip it to anywhere on your PC.

 # Windows is Easy Peasy